Mat-Zawadzki/Finance-Exploratory-Data-Analysis/README.md

 # Exploratory Data Analysis - Customer Loans in Finance
 ## Description
 An exploratory Data analysis on Customer Loans in Finance.
-Used a CSV file given by AiCore to clean the data and complete an analysis on the resulting values.
+Extracted a CSV file from an S3 bucket to clean and analyse loans data.

 ## File Structure